-Technological inventions are providing leisure, time in which we either become participants or inebriated watchers of mass entertainment.
-It is the opinion of many thinkers that TV and like entertainment serve only to awaken latent interest-that they, if not accepted for what they are, destroy motives, and become weakening influences in the intellectual development of the individual.
-These means should serve to awaken interest in the study of the original and not substitute for it.
+Technological inventions are providing leisure, time in which we either become participants or inebriated watchers of mass: entertainment.
+It is the opinion of many thinkers that TV and like entertainment serve only to awaken latent interest-that they, if not accepted for what. they are, destroy motives and become weakening influences in the intellectual development of the individual.
+These means: should serve to awaken interest. in the study of the original and it may require them to learn to use materials the library provides; and for still others, it may mean only that they discover the reward that practical and aesthetic knowledge brings -knowledge profitable and interesting, that adds joy to every day living, and supplies many of the answers to the mysteries of life.